KarmanjyotSingh/tsne/README.md

     ![](https://miro.medium.com/max/700/1*DaS7uxlKKN3sqTysF-Z0pw.gif)

 ## Core t-SNE

+- This module implemented the main t-SNE algorithm, that includes the calculation of the probability matrixes, finding the suitable sigmas for the optimal normal distribution, finding the probability matrix for points in the lower dimensional space, and finnalyy using gradient descent algorithm for minimising the cost function and reach a global optimum.

 ### Animation and Plotting: Displaying the Results

 - This module takes in the reduced dimension points `Y` and generates figures and plots for the same in the lower dimensional space, providing useful insights and visualizations of the data set points, with similar or related points clustered together and placed nearby in the low dimensional feature space.